 - Subverted in Paper Mario, where a group of Duplighosts put themselves in disguise pretending to be Kooper.
 While they all claim to be Kooper (a young Koopa Troopa), they take the appearances of Goompa (an elderly Goomba), Kolorado (a middle-aged Koopa Troopa dressed like a 19th-century expeditionist), Koopa Koot (an elderly Koopa Troopa with a cane), and Luigi (Mario's human brother).
 Kooper lampshades this complaining about the Duplighosts' stupidity and the ease of determining who the real Kooper is.
 If Mario attacks the real Kooper, he'll lampshade it further, accusing Mario of hitting him on purpose.

-- Played for laughs in SpongeBob SquarePants in that the duplicate of Mr. Krabs made by Plankton was horrendously fake.
-However, Spongebob still couldn't tell the difference, despite the fake talking in a Creepy Monotone, having a metal body with a Paper-Thin Disguise, and shooting lasers.
+- Played for Laughs in SpongeBob SquarePants in that the duplicate of Mr. Krabs made by Plankton was horrendously fake and Squidward sees right through it (but played along when the duplicate gave him the rest of the day off).
+However, Spongebob still couldn't tell the difference, despite the fake talking in a Creepy Monotone, having an obviously metal body, and shooting lasers.

 - In the 1980s Teenage Mutant Ninja Turtles cartoon, Shredder sends mutant frogs on a crime spree, and the Turtles get blamed.
 When the two groups finally confront each other, Donatello lampshades this by saying "I am so insulted.
 How could they mistake these things for turtles?"

-- In an earlier episode Shredder trains a group of karate students and sends them on a crime spree wearing bad turtle costumes and calling themselves "The Crooked Ninja Turtle Gang".
-Naturally Channel 6 News eats it right up, since it's boss hates the turtles anyway.
+- In an earlier episode, Shredder trains a group of karate students and sends them on a crime spree wearing bad turtle costumes and calling themselves "the Crooked Ninja Turtle Gang".
+Naturally, Channel 6 News eats it right up, since its boss and one of the reporters hates the turtles anyway.

 - Underdog was once jailed for crimes committed by Tap-Tap the Chiseler.
 Despite being a cigar smoker, Tap-Tap fooled everyone with his Underdog costume.